 The Preventive Cardiovascular Nurses Association (PCNA) and Coca-Cola are partnering to award up to $4000 plus free travel to a PCNA Annual Symposium to an individual for the creation, implementation, and/or evaluation of a new or existing healthy lifestyle program.
 Coca-Cola also sponsors nursing continuing education courses through the PCNA.

 As for Partners HealthCare and Kaiser Permanente, I’ve never heard of or read anything that indicates they have accepted funding from Coca-Cola.
 If I’m wrong, please let me know.
 Perhaps Kaiser Permanente simply provides healthcare coverage for Coca-Cola workers and that’s how they found their way onto a partners list.
 If that’s the case, that’s a pretty scary thought that they’d be asked to spread Coca-Cola’s messages to their networks.
 I also have no information on how the Metropolitan Atlanta Cardiology Consultants PC interacts with Coca-Cola, if at all.
 Again, if someone has more information, please share it with all of us.

 Coca-Cola works hard to build relationships with and fund medical and health organizations in order to buy their silence.
 The company is clearly not shy about asking “partners” to spread their messages in opposition to nutrition policies as evidenced by the email above.
-How any self-respecting medical or health organization can partner with or accept funding from Coca-Cola is beyond my comprehension.
 It’s time to put the heat on health and medical organizations that accept this kind of funding.